i-MSCP/phpmyadmin/doc/setup.rst

    Downloads page.
 Some kits contain only the English messages, others contain all languages.
 We'll assume you chose a kit whose name looks like ``phpMyAdmin-x.x.x -all-languages.tar.gz``.
 #.
+Ensure you have downloaded a genuine archive, see :ref:`verify`.
+#.
 Untar or unzip the distribution (be sure to unzip the subdirectories):
    ``tar -xzvf phpMyAdmin_x.x.x-all-languages.tar.gz`` in your webserver's document root.
 If you don't have direct access to your